-The Divisional Round of NFL live stream action is here, and so the NFL Playoffs are getting closer to Super Bowl 2022.
+The Championship Round of NFL live stream action is over, and so the NFL Playoffs are down to the Super Bowl 2022 live stream.
+That being said, there's also the NFL Pro Bowl live stream to look forward to.

 Thanks to multiple streaming options, you have a wide array of ways to watch these NFL games.
 We've got everything you need to stream this NFL season from a phone, laptop, set-top box or anything in-between.
 And, to get ready for the big game, be sure to check out our cord-cutter's guide to Super Bowl 2022.